CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: Methods

+One key limitation of existing ANN-based causal approaches \citep{Vowels2020b, Shi2019, Louizos2017b, Shalit2017, Yoon2018} and related methods \citep{Polley2007, Wager2015, Vowels2023SLEM} is that they treat each variable as a single value, restricting inference to a uni-dimensional setting.
+This prevents direct use of high-dimensional embeddings such as skeleton joint sets, voice embeddings, or multimodal features from images and text.
+In contrast, our transformer-based approach views the input as a sequence of $d$-dimensional embeddings, making it applicable to both tabular data (with scalar variables) and complex multimodal data.
+This property is particularly useful in applied fields like psychology and medicine, where researchers often rely on multi-item scales or multidimensional outcomes \citep{Hilpert2019, Bulling2023}.
+For example, the NEO Personality Inventory comprises 240 items \citep{Costa2008}, typically averaged into five trait scores.
+With CaTs, each subscale can instead be represented as a vector of items, preserving information that would otherwise be lost.

 For a brief review of self- and cross-attention mechanisms in typical transformers, please see Sec.~\ref{sec:typicaltransformers}.
-A top-level depiction of the core change to the transformer attention architecture is shown in Figure~\ref{fig:toplevel}.
+A top-level depiction of the core change to the transformer attention architecture is shown in Fig.~\ref{fig:toplevel}.
 The complete process for the single causally-masked cross-attention head of CaT is given below.
+We provide a proof that the constraints implied by the DAG are retained through the proposed architecture in \ref{sec:proof}.

 First, we embed the input $\mathbf{X}$ from shape $(B \times \vert Z \vert \times C)$ into $\mathbf{X}_E$ with dimensionality $(B \times \vert Z \vert \times d_E)$.
 Crucially, this is done using $\vert Z \vert$ independent linear layers.
 It is also important that $d_E$ is at least as large as $C$ and greater than 1.
 In practice, we find that even if $C = d_E$, but $d_E=1$, the network struggles to disentangle the contributions from the separate variables for all but trivial cases.
 This stage can also be used to unify the dimensionality of all input embeddings in the case where the different variables do not have the same dimensionality (this may be the case with multimodal data, for instance).